wesleyscholl/github-jira-pr-script/README.md

 export github_author=wesleyscholl
 export github_reviewers=naimish1083,KevinArce98,kareewongsagul
 ```

+****Make sure you copy the full Jira token string into the `.bash_profile` configuration.***
 ##
-##### 10. Load the `.bash_profile` configuration with the source command:
+#### 10. Load the `.bash_profile` configuration with the source command:
 ##
   ```bash
   source ~/.bash_profile
   ```
 ##
-##### 11. You can now execute the script to automate your pull request creation.
+#### 11. You can now execute the script to automate your pull request creation.
 Target branch is optional, defaults to `develop`.
 ##
 ```bash
 pr <target_branch>
 ```
+****Only run the `pr` command from a Total Wine Labs git repository feature branch, otherwise it will fail.***
 <br>
 </details>
 <br><br>

-## Final Thoughts

-##### Before submitting an actual Pull Request
+## Before submitting an actual Pull Request

 The pull request function has been commented out to ensure that the pull request looks good before creating a live Pull Request.
+The script will output text similar to the example below.

 **Example Script Pull Request Output:**